digitaleinitiativen/courses/README.md

  - Preparations:
  - Price:

-#### 16 Getting started with Sketchup and Rhino3D **Guntram Bechtold**
+#### 16 Learning the Language you don't want to learn: Logo with **Christoph Klocker**
- - Format: 2 x 3 hrs
+ - Format:
- - Content: Get familiar with the Concept
+ - Content:
- - Participants: Up to 15 Participants.
-Any Age.
-You got to be an Internet User, basic knowledge.
+ - Participants:
- - Preparations: You need a Laptop and Sketchup and Rhino installed, at least as as a trial version
+ - Preparations:
- - Price: free
+ - Price:

 #### 15 Programming with Kids: The ultimate Scratch Course **Christian Anselmi**
  - Format: